Sivabhargav14/Arduino-Based-Water-Quality-Monitoring-System/README.md

 In Class 11, I decided to turn the idea into a physical prototype.
 I independently purchased the components and built the prototype using Arduino, with guidance and advice from my Physics teacher.

 ## Components Used
-Arduino Uno
+Arduino Uno,
-pH glass rod
+pH glass rod,
-DS18B20 temperature sensor
+DS18B20 temperature sensor,
-Breadboard
+Breadboard,
-Jumper wires
+Jumper wires,
 Laptop with Arduino IDE

 ## Working